DevExpress/testcafe/docs/articles/documentation/concepts/browsers.md

 Opera                                      | `opera`
 Safari                                     | `safari`

-Call the `testcafe` command with the [--list-browsers](../reference/command-line-interface.md#-b---list-browsers) flag to view the list of all the available browsers.
+Call the `testcafe` command with the [--list-browsers](../reference/command-line-interface.md#-b---list-browsers) flag to view a list of all available browsers.

-To run tests in a different local browser, specify the path to the browser executable file.
+To run tests in a different local browser, specify the path to the browser's executable file.

 > To test in Microsoft Edge Chromium and Legacy on the same machine, [install them side-by-side](https://docs.microsoft.com/en-us/DeployEdge/microsoft-edge-sysupdate-access-old-edge).
-Once they are installed, see the [Microsoft Edge Legacy Support](#microsoft-edge-legacy-support) section below for information on how to enable testing in older versions.
+Once installed, see the [Microsoft Edge Legacy Support](#microsoft-edge-legacy-support) section below for information on how to enable testing in older versions.

-For more information and examples, see:
+For more information and examples, see the following:

 * Command line: [Local Browsers](../reference/command-line-interface.md#local-browsers)
 * API: [runner.browsers](../reference/api/runner/browsers.md)